DallanQ/lost_ruins_of_arnak/Manual.md

 #### Using Assistants (Page 16)

 To use your assistant, turn it sideways, as shown.
 A sideways assistant is **exhausted** and not available for use.
-> an image of an assitant card turned sideways
+> An image of an assitant card turned sideways

 In general, you can use an assistant's effect only once per round.
 At the end of the round, all assistants are **refreshed** – turned right way up again.

 However, certain card effects might refresh an assistant during the round, allowing it to be used again, perhaps even immediately.
-> a visual representation of a diagonally split rectangle in silver and gold, depicting a person with an arrow over head, symbolizing the refresh or reuse of an assistant's effects in the game.
+> A visual representation of a diagonally split rectangle in silver and gold, depicting a person with an arrow over head, symbolizing the refresh or reuse of an assistant's effects in the game.

 #### Upgrading Assistants (Page 16)

 When you move your notebook to a row with this symbol, **upgrade one of your assistants** to the gold level – that is, you flip it over to its gold side.
 At this time, the **assistant is refreshed** even if its silver-level effect was used earlier in the round.
-> an image of a card, symbolizing the upgrade of an assistant to its gold level and refreshing its abilities, regardless of previous use in the round.
+> An image of a card, symbolizing the upgrade of an assistant to its gold level and refreshing its abilities, regardless of previous use in the round.

 **Example:**

-*Blue uses his assistant to get a (icon of a tablet).*
+*Blue uses his assistant to get a (Icon of a tablet).*

-*Then he pays (two icons of a tablet and one icon of an arrowhead) to advance his notebook token.
+*Then he pays (Two icons of a tablet and one icon of an arrowhead) to advance his notebook token.
 The notebook effect from that row allows him to upgrade an assistant.
 He can upgrade either one.*

 *Blue chooses to upgrade the assistant he already used.
 He flips the tile over.
 As part of the effect, the assistant is refreshed.
 He could use it again right now, if he wanted.*

 #### ASSISTANTS HAVE A VARIETY OF EFFECTS: (Page 16)

-> image of an assitant card with a lightning bolt in the upper left corner and a coin / airplane effect
+> Image of an assitant card with a lightning bolt in the upper left corner and a coin / airplane effect

 Some assistants offer a choice of effects.
-As a free action, you can use this assistant to get a (coin icon).
-Alternatively, you can use it to get a (plane icon).
+As a free action, you can use this assistant to get a (Coin icon).
+Alternatively, you can use it to get a (Plane icon).

-> image of an assitant card with a -1 coin / -1 compass effect
+> Image of an assitant card with a -1 coin / -1 compass effect

 This assistant allows you to buy an artifact or an item with a discount.
 The discount is 1 on this side and 2 on the upgraded side.

 This assistant has no free action icon, so using this assistant counts as your turn's **main action**.

-> image of an assistant card with a lightning bolt in the upper left corner and a boot followed by a right-pointing triangle followed by a blue arrowhead effect.
+> Image of an assistant card with a lightning bolt in the upper left corner and a boot followed by a right-pointing triangle followed by a blue arrowhead effect.

-This assistant needs a (icon of a single boot) to make you a (icon of an arrowhead).
+This assistant needs a (Icon of a single boot) to make you a (Icon of an arrowhead).
 You can pay the travel cost the same way you pay travel costs for archaeologist actions.
-Because this is a free action, it makes it for possible to use a card with (an icon of a pair of boots) for two things: For example, one (icon of a single boot) could pay for this assistant's effect, and the other could pay for sending an archaeologist to Dig at a Site.
+Because this is a free action, it makes it for possible to use a card with (An icon of a pair of boots) for two things: For example, one (Icon of a single boot) could pay for this assistant's effect, and the other could pay for sending an archaeologist to Dig at a Site.

 ## Passing (Page 17)